 - Scopolia carniolica (Henbane Bell)

 - Solanum spp.
 (Nightshade)

 Some species of datura (e.g., D. metel) may contain nicotine in the herbage, which is easily absorbed through mucous membranes and even through the skin.

-Withanolides are substances which occur in plants from the Nightshade family.
+Withanolides are substances that occur in plants from the Nightshade family.
 Datura metel, Datura quercifolia, Datura stramonium, and Datura ferox contain the withanolide withaferoxolide.
-Withanolides may have antiinflammatory properties.
+Withanolides may have anti-inflammatory properties.

-Hyoscyamine (mostly in the aboveground parts; especially in older plants), tyramine (in the flowers), meteloidine (in the stems), phenolic compounds, lectines, peptides, coumarins, and littorine may also be present.
+Hyoscyamine (mostly in the aboveground parts; especially in older plants), tyramine (in the flowers), meteloidine (in the stems), phenolic compounds, lectins, peptides, coumarins, and littorine may also be present.

-The roots contains cuscohygrine and tropine, among other substances.
+The roots contain cuscohygrine and tropine, among other substances.

 Traditional Uses of Datura